RJMorriss/1310-Program1/README.md

         - Sets the name of the Ride to the parameter
     - int getCap()
         - Returns the capacity of the Ride
-    - void setCap(int)
+    - void setCap()
-        - Sets the capacity of the Ride to the parameter
+        - Sets the capacity of the Ride using the Cart getCurrentCapacity() function
     - int getYear()
         - Returns the year of creation of the Ride
-    - void setYear(string)
+    - void setYear(int)
         - Sets the year of the Ride to the parameter
-    - string getClass()
+    - string getType()
-        - Returns the class of the Ride
+        - Returns the type of the Ride
-    - void setClass(string)
+    - void setType(string)
-        - Sets the class of the Ride to the parameter
+        - Sets the type of the Ride to the parameter
     - Cart* getCart()
         - Returns a pointer to the Ride's Cart object
     - void setCart(Cart*)